Simhyeon/gdmarp/docs/macro.md

 This macro reads csv file from local path and read into in-memory sqlite3 database.
 You can set query statement and substitute macro with query result formatted as github flavored table.

-M4 macro converts comma as delimiter you can use _cc to input comma literal.
+M4 macro converts comma as delimiter.
+You can use _cc to input comma literal.
-Text macro handles comma easily however sql macro is actually building another macro and gets surplus arguments thus it may need different approach to allow comma literal.
+Text macro handles comma easily however sql macro is actually building another macro and gets surplus arguments, thus it needs different approach to allow comma literal.

 Sql macro doesn't sanitize macro becuase it only read csv file as in-memory